bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 Over time, as noted above, your database will tend to grow.
 Even though Bareos regularly prunes files, MySQL does not automatically reuse the space, and instead continues growing.

-It is assumed that you are using the InnoDB database engine (which is the default since MySQL Version 5.5).
+Let's assume that you are using the InnoDB database engine (which is the default since MySQL Version 5.5).

 It is recommended that you use the OPTIMIZE TABLE and ANALYZE TABLE statements regularly.
 This is to make sure that all indices are up to date and to recycle space inside the database files.